Skip links

 5. Collaboration with Stakeholders:

-• Working alongside IT teams, executives, and third-party vendors to enhance overall security posture.
+• Working alongside IT teams, executive, and third-party vendors to enhance overall security posture.

 • Communicating findings and recommendations effectively.